RustyKipper/BoxOfSunshine/README.md

 Main control panel pretty much finished:
 ![image](https://github.com/RustyKipper/BoxOfSunshine/assets/160714870/a5bf5a7c-004c-4efd-84b1-7521f7a99042)
+Shown in the above picture,
+bottom left FDTI serial adaptor for reading dta from the pcb to the IDE serial console, unable to program via this connection as yet but serial reading works perfectly.
+Top left, Arduino Uno set up as an ICSP.
+Top, no not an improvised explosive device but a temporary 16S battery pack bade from redundant ebike cells.
+Top right, safety cover for the solid state relay
+Right phone connnected by bluetooth showing the battery data, the BMS is currently faulty but the battery voltage is correct and all 16 cells are showing.

 An RS485 / BMS simulator has been knocked up to test the circuit board which seems to be working nicely.